Accessible Outdoor Experiences in the Finger Lakes

 Used by people of all abilities, the paved Cayuga Waterfront Trail (CWT) is a safe and accessible eight-mile, multi-use trail connecting Stewart Park to the Allan H. Treman State Marine Park, linking many popular waterfront destinations along the way.
 The CWT can be accessed at a variety of locations by car including Cass Park, Ithaca Farmer’s Market, and Stewart Park which is home to an accessible playground.
 Nearly all of the CWT is 10-12 feet wide with few exceptions, and electric-assist wheelchairs are allowed on the trail at a speed below 10 MPH.

-The most popular destination in Labrador Hollow is the universally accessible, quarter-mile path to Tinker Falls.
-Tinker Falls is a stunning example of a “hanging” falls, its origin dating back to when New York was part of a vast inland sea.
-Also popular is a 2,000-foot boardwalk that traverses a diverse wetland complex and is accessible to those with mobility impairments.
+A popular destination at Labrador Hollow is a 2,000-foot boardwalk that traverses a diverse wetland complex and is accessible to those with mobility impairments.
 Labrador Pond also features an accessible fishing pier located off Markham Hollow Road, on the west side of the pond.

 Letchworth State Park opened the country’s first nature trail specifically designed to address the sensory needs of people on the autism spectrum in 2021.
 The Autism Nature Trail is a one-mile hiking loop that includes eight sensory stations, each designed to address a different sensory experience in a safe and supportive environment.
 Activities along the Autism Nature Trail support and encourage sensory perception and integration, while also providing enjoyable activities for visitors of all abilities and ages.
 Located near the park’s Humphrey Nature Center with parking and restrooms, the ADA-compliant trail was designed with input from Dr. Temple Grandin, one of the world’s most well-known advocates for the autistic community.